aintelope-london/attention-schema-theory-experiment/DOCUMENTATION.md

 Non-SB3 agents within an experiment share a single `Trainer` object, which owns the PyTorch models and optimization.
 This centralizes device management and model coordination.
 The current Trainer implementation is legacy and largely stubbed out, but the pattern is intentional: future native agents will use a centralized trainer for shared infrastructure (device placement, checkpointing, optimization scheduling) without agents needing to manage these concerns individually.

+## Architectural state

+Current environment and sb3-baselines are going to become legacy, we maintain their support for validation, but move to use new envs and agents in the future.
+The system will support "arbitrary agents and environments", as long as they adhere to an abstract class.
+Agents have this already, pending for envs.

 <!-- Entries to be added step by step -->